Biographies...

 Forest Bathing Practitioner, Qigong Teacher, Forest School Leader, Youth Worker, experienced Project Manager, communicator, writer, artist, capoeiresta.

-Tom developed a wild spirit growing up in the southern hemisphere and away from cities.
-He went on to developed a career out of Bristol, initially as an underwater cameraman for TV and NGO campaigns.
-He then switched to the education sector driven by a desire to bring nature and sustainability into Bristol’s schools, and the National Curriculum as part of The Ministry of Eco Education.
-Health and ADHD challenges throughout adult life have been managed in part through Deep Ecology philosophy.
+Tom developed a wild spirit growing up in the southern hemisphere and rural areas of UK.
+He went on to develop a career from Bristol, initially as an underwater cameraman for TV and NGO campaigns.
+Then he dived into the education sector driven by a desire to bring nature and sustainability into schools and the National Curriculum.
+He worked for a number of years for The Ministry of Eco Education.
+Health and ADHD challenges throughout adult life have been managed in part through the Deep Ecology philosophy.

 Created Avon Schools Eco Network.
 Helped develop Ministry of Eco Education.
-Falconry and bush craft with young people.
-Previous worked as Wilderness expedition leader; Underwater wildlife cameraman; SCUBA and freediving instructor.
+Falconry & bush craft with young people.
+Previous worked as expedition leader; Underwater wildlife cameraman; SCUBA and freediving instructor.

 (04)